ManavalanG/cookiecutter-data-science/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │